ajayns/paper-todo/README.md

 ## Checklist

-- [x] Use localstorage to store todos
+- [ ] Use IndexedDB in place of localStorage
+- [ ] Improve methods by using Observables/Promises
 - [ ] Improve app responsiveness on all devices

 ## Contributing